Run an Evaluation

 Note

-Some of the evaluation parameters, such as replicas and useSpotPods, have no effect when using a DyffLocalPlatform instance.
+Some of the evaluation parameters that control hardware configurations have no effect when using a DyffLocalPlatform instance.

 1from datetime import datetime, timedelta